kinglonghuang/KLFaceDetector/README.md

 KLFaceDetector
 ==============

-A face detector for detecting a face in an image, provided by kinglonghuang @ KLStudio You can specify the face size, whether should fast, when KLFaceDetector done, you can get the image via a completion block
+A face detector for detecting a face in an image, provided by kinglonghuang @ KLStudio <br>
+You can specify the image size for output, and whether should apply a fast analysis on the input;
+When KLFaceDetector done, you can get the image via a completion block

 ##How to use
 Please refer to the KLFaceDetectorDemo.